W ondering how to add custom code in WordPress?

 If you want to save the code snippet but not activate it, click the Save Snippet button only.

-Once the snippet is active, it will be executed automatically or displayed as shortcode, depending on the insertion method you chose.
+Once the snippet is active, it will be executed automatically or displayed as a shortcode, depending on your chosen insertion method.

 That’s it!
 You’ve successfully added custom code in WordPress with WPCode.